gabesargeant/blog/gabrielsargeant/content/posts/dns-01/index.md

 draft: true
 ---

-I bought a new Raspberry Pi, the model 3 B+.
+I recently bought a new Raspberry Pi, a 3 B+.
 I have a few ideas of things I want to do with it.
-The main aim is to use it to run code and projects that will blow out the bank onf AWS.
-Ie, exceed the 'cup of coffee limit'.
+The main aim is to use it to run code and projects that may exceed the 'cup of coffee limit' I impose on myself with AWS.

 I've had an original Pi for a long time.
 So doing the setup for the new one wasn't too tricky.
-But now I have a network connected rpi, that i want to interact with.
+Right now I have a network connected RPi, that I want to interact with.

-{{< note txt="My greatest thrills with the RPI always come when I copied **dd** commands from a forum to my local shell" >}}
+{{< note txt="The best thrills with the RPI always come when I copied **dd** commands from a forum to my local shell" >}}

-**So..I don't know anything DNS**
-Well, I know that DNS is all about port 53.
-And I know that there are registers like AWS's route 53 who match IP's to name look ups, and pass back the results.
-Where DNS is fuzzy for me, is the process from browser, through the kernel on my laptop, then out to the internet.
-I want ot learn more about that part.

-**What I'm trying to do**

-I want my localhost DNS resolution to redirect any request to ```housepie``` in the browser, to my Raspberry Pi connected to the home network.
+I want my localhost DNS resolution to redirect any request to ```homepi``` in the browser, to my Raspberry Pi connected to the home network.

-This maybe simpler than it looks.
-So here goes.
+It turns out this is uber simple, just adding the entry to ```etc/hosts/``` does the trick, and now my trusty laptop will always return the correct IP.

+My router seems to be holding the address stable.
+Which I'm happy to defer to, rather than messing with dhcpcd settings on the pi.
+It's something that I know I'll forget.